This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 Introduction

-Managing Anomalies is one of the capabilities of the FinOps Foundation Framework, which has the objective of detecting and correcting cost anomalies that might occur in cloud consumption.
+Managing Anomalies for FinOps is the practice of detecting and correcting cost anomalies that might occur in cloud consumption.
 This document aims to inform you of what anomalies are, why it’s important to address them, and what the lifecycle of managing anomalies looks like.

 Benefits of this guidance